zibranxo/auto-mailer/README.md

 At the end of a run, the system also saves two reports under your campaign's run directory:
 * `run_report_YYYYMMDD_HHMMSS.json`: A structured database format for programmatic integration.
 * `run_report_YYYYMMDD_HHMMSS.md`: A beautiful markdown summary document.

 ---

+### 🔄 9.
+Multi-Sender Load Balancing & Auto-Retirement
+Scale beyond Gmail's rolling 500 emails/day restriction by load-balancing outreach across multiple accounts:
+* **Round-Robin Rotation:** The script automatically rotates through all defined sender accounts (up to 10) in your `.env` file to balance the load evenly.
+* **Auto-Retirement on Block:** If a sender account hits Google's sending limit (`550 Daily user sending limit exceeded`) or has authentication issues, the script will **automatically retire it from the active rotation pool** and output a terminal warning.
+* **Seamless Retry:** The email sending attempt will immediately rotate to the next active sender and retry the delivery—**the draft is never skipped or failed** due to a blocked sender account.

+---